Nostromo-618/neuroevolution-stickman-fighters/docs/NEURAL_NETWORK.md

 1. Sort genomes by total fitness (highest first)
 2. Top performers are more likely to reproduce

-We use **tournament selection**: randomly pick from top 50% of population.
+We use **tournament selection**: pick parents from top 25% of population for stronger selection pressure.

 ### 2. Elitism (Preserve the Best)